- Sustainability TOP

 Training Employees of Isuzu Dealers

-We offer training programs to the service staff and engineers that support the transport needs of our customers so they can brush up on their service operations and maintenance engineering skills and learn more advanced repair techniques.
+We actively offer training programs to the service staff and engineers at Isuzu dealers to improve their service operations and maintenance engineering skills.

 Feedback from participants